-Senegals eat a variety of seeds, grains, fruits, and leaf buds.
+Senegal parrots eat a variety of seeds, grains, fruits, and leaf buds.
 They are particularly fond of figs and the seeds of certain local trees.
-They have a problematic relationship to humans in that they like to raid farmers' crops, particularly millet, maize and harvested peanuts set out to dry.
+They also like to raid farmers' crops, particularly millet, maize, and harvested peanuts that are set out to dry.

-Wild Senegal parrots would eat a great variety of seed types in the wild as different plants come into season.
-However, most commercial all seed diets tend to be high in fat and provide a deficient or imbalanced source of many nutrients if fed as the only source of food, which could lead to ill health and potentially shorten the life of your bird.
-Often, a bird will pick through a large bowl of commercial seed mix and selectively eat 1 or 2 "favorite" types of seeds.
-Peanuts and sunflower seeds are often chosen preferentially but are particularly high in fats and deficient in calcium, vitamin A and other nutrients.
-This leads to malnutrition.
+Wild Senegal parrots eat a great variety of seed types, as different plants come into season.
+Commercially available seed and nut mixes may contain 2-5 different kinds of seeds.
+However, the seeds tend to be high-fat and nutrient deficient and are not the same kinds of seeds that wild birds eat.
+Many times, these seed and nut mixes are fed as the only source of food, leading to ill health and potentially, a shortened lifespan.
+When offered a mixture of seeds, Senegal parrots tend to selectively eat only 1 or 2 of their favorite types of seeds and nuts.
+Peanuts and sunflower seeds are often chosen preferentially, however, these items are particularly high in fat and deficient in calcium, vitamin A, and other nutrients.
+This often leads to malnutrition.

 How do I convert my bird to a pelleted diet?